 Because the foam is molded, it comes in a wide variety of thicknesses and shapes, while also being easily cut to fit building forms and features.
 The coatings come in a wide variety of colors and textures, allowing EIFS to fit both classic and contemporary building designs.

 Although it's an increasingly popular cladding technique, it comes with a very real concern: flammability.

 Before we jump into what makes it combustible, let's back up a bit and understand where this material originated.

 EIFS was developed in Europe in the 1960s and was designed to provide the European construction market with a means to insulate older brick buildings without taking valuable interior space and, at the same time, enhancing their appearance.
-EIFS was introduced to North America in 1969 and marketed under the name Dryvit®--originally used on commercial buildings such as offices, shopping centers, apartments, and hotels.
-The popularity of EIFS increased greatly during that time due to the oil crisis and EIFS’s potential for contributing to energy efficiency.
+EIFS was introduced to North America in 1969 and marketed under the name Dryvit® and was originally used on commercial buildings such as offices, shopping centers, apartments, and hotels.
+The popularity of EIFS increased greatly during that time due to the oil crisis and EIFS's potential for contributing to energy efficiency.
 Eventually, prices came down and EIFS became attractive for more widespread use in single-family residences.

 Currently, EIFS enjoys worldwide use and is gaining popularity with the continuous insulation movement.
 Yet, the concerns for insurers continue.

 Why is EIFS flammable?